-John has been the loyal custodian of his British Leyland classic since February 1971, when he purchased it from a main dealer car lot in Menlo Park, California.
+John has been the loyal and extremely proud custodian of his British Leyland classic since February 1971, when he purchased it from a main dealer car lot in Menlo Park, California.

-The Austin America was built for confrontation with the mighty Beetle and cost the princely sum of $1085 including tax and licence.
+The Austin America was built in direct competition with the mighty Beetle and cost the princely sum of $1085 including tax and licence.
 Not the quickest or even most desirable thoroughbred but it did have a manual gearbox, which was quite rare given many were sold in that location with the AP (Automotive Products) four-speed automatic transmission, specifically for use in the Mini.

 As a newly minted naval officer, John was stationed aboard ship and home-ported in Long Beach California, so the car was stretching its hydraulic legs with regular trips from the San Francisco Peninsula to Southern California, a distance of about 450 miles.